9tailwolf/f1_race_result/README.md

 - Tyding code.
 - Updata all race data.
 - Automate data processing through the API within the js file.
+- Build Router for publish by html format.

 ### **Update History**